Image: Shutterstock

 11. Minecraft

 Those who love playing online computer games may have played Minecraft at least once or have watched it streaming on Twitch or Mixer.
-While this computer game is immensely popular amongst the junior gamers, teachers also love playing Minecraft as it sharpens problem solving skills and teaches construction.
+While this computer game is immensely popular amongst the junior gamers, teachers also love playing Minecraft as it sharpens problem-solving skills and teaches construction.
 You could play this game offline too; however, it is a lot more fun when you play online as you get to share your creations and compete with other players.

 12. Star Wars Battlefront II

 Star Wars Battlefront II is a treat for the Star Wars movie fans and gamers.
-As the name suggests, this child computer game is based on all three eras of Star Wars movies.
+As the name suggests, this computer game for older kids is based on all three eras of Star Wars movies.
 It uses the characters and locations of the masterpiece.
 From graphics to sound, Star Wars Battlefront II has been designed to serve excellence.
 Tame offers a variety of fun online modes to play, with Galactic Assault and Heroes Versus Villains being the most popular ones.

 13. Splatoon 2